 If you’ve lived in a moldy home or have found out that you’re genetically susceptible to mycotoxins, you can supplement with straight theanine like I do.

-I take this theanine from Amazon.
+I take this theanine.

 And if you do decide to drink black tea, you can lower cortisol even more by getting decaffeinated black tea.

 Lastly, chamomile tea is another tea that can decrease cortisol.
 It’s been used for centuries as a sleep aid.
 It contains flavonoids, essential oils, coumarin and other compounds that can help you relax.